woodRock/fishy-business/docs/source/minutes.rst

 Related:
-    * (`Watkins 1992<watkins1992q>`) proposed q-learning, the foundation of reinforcment learning.
+    * (:ref:`Watkins 1992<watkins1992q>`) proposed q-learning, the foundation of reinforcment learning.
-    * (`Mnih 2013<mnih2013playing>`) from Deep Mind propose deep q-learning for Atari games.
+    * (:ref:`Mnih 2013<mnih2013playing>`) from Deep Mind propose deep q-learning for Atari games.
-    * (`Wayne 2018<wayne2018unsupervised>`) propose the Memory, RL, and Inference Network (MERLIN), in which memory formation is guided by a process of predictive modeling.
+    * (:ref:`Wayne 2018<wayne2018unsupervised>`) propose the Memory, RL, and Inference Network (MERLIN), in which memory formation is guided by a process of predictive modeling.
-    * (`Hung 2019<hung2019optimizing>`) deal with naviagation with distraction, a model that requires semantic control.
+    * (:ref:`Hung 2019<hung2019optimizing>`) deal with naviagation with distraction, a model that requires semantic control.
-    * (`Ecoffet 2021<ecoffet2021first>`) propose an RL agent that remembers promising states and returning to such states before intentionally exploring.
+    * (:ref:`Ecoffet 2021<ecoffet2021first>`) propose an RL agent that remembers promising states and returning to such states before intentionally exploring.
     * See MuJoCo benchmark, janky walking robots https://www.youtube.com/watch?v=n0Cpqzqzroo
     * See Github Demo https://github.com/thaihungle/AJCAI22-Tutorial